 Dropbox is more than just a file storage platform.
 It’s a smart workspace where teams can collaborate and use various tools to create and edit content, including Microsoft Office files and cloud content.

 File sharing with Dropbox is extremely easy.
-By just sharing a link, you can send anything, from audio and video to zipped folders and large database files.
+You can send anything by sharing a link, from audio and video to zipped folders and large database files.
 Any changes made to a shared file will be instantly updated and synced for all recipients.

 Pros